 In order to reach this area, you can take a portal from Orgrimmar / Stormwind's portal room to Azsuna and then fly or take the flight path to the Broken Shore hub, Deliverance Point.
 You can also use the Dalaran Hearthstone to quickly reach Dalaran and then fly to Deliverance Point.

 In this challenge you will need to defeat all enemies and the final boss, Lord Erdris Thorn, in a 7-stage encounter.

 If any of your allies dies in the process, you get booted out of the challenge, so keeping everyone healthy is also fundamental.

 Ultimately, many of the enemy abilities are designed to cause unhealable damage unless dealt with by your utility and / or strategy.
 We will explain below what to watch out for and how to neutralize each ability.

 Recommended Gear for the Challenge

-Because inside the Mage Tower Challenge you have your gear scaled to item level 50, the best gear you can use is gear above 50 that has multiple sockets available such as Legion's crafted legendaries ( Vigilance Perch), old gems that scale better than Shadowlands gems such as Burning Primal Diamond, and enchants that scale well at 50 such as Enchant Neck - Mark of the Ancient Priestess.
+Because inside the Mage Tower Challenge you have your gear scaled to item level 120, the best gear you can use is gear above 120 that has multiple sockets available such as Legion's crafted legendaries ( Vigilance Perch), and enchants that scale well at 50 such as Enchant Neck - Mark of the Ancient Priestess.

-You can also get some old trinkets such as Chipped Soul Prism which are very powerful when downscaled, but with the current tuning of the challenges, just using your regular gear should be perfectly fine as long as you follow this guide and get a decent amount of practice with the challenge itself.
+You can also get some old trinkets which are very powerful when downscaled, but with the current tuning of the challenges, just using your regular gear should be perfectly fine as long as you follow this guide and get a decent amount of practice with the challenge itself.

-To allow these challenges to present a consistent level of difficulty over time, your various borrowed power systems will not function within the Timewalking Mage Tower events.
+To allow these challenges to present a consistent level of difficulty over time, your various borrowed power systems will not function within the Mage Tower challenges.
 This includes: